 USB C vs Thunderbolt

-Almost all devices that support USB 3.1 use USB-C connectors, with some delivering electrical output of 100w at 20 v with speeds of 10Gbps.
+Almost all devices that support USB 3.1 use USB-C connectors, with some delivering an electrical output of 100w at 20 v with speeds of 10Gbps.
 USB-C has distinct recharging capabilities.

-The output power allows bigger gadgets, as well as your typical smartphone, to be charged, without the need for extra charging connections.
+The output power allows bigger gadgets, as well as your typical smartphone, to be charged without the need for extra charging connections.
 There are several USB kinds and versions available.

 The shape and style of the cable and port are referred to as USB kinds.
 USB versions are distinguished by their characteristics (such as speed/power) and cable compatibility.